moorepants/dissertation/physicalparameters.rst

    * - .. image:: figures/physicalparameters/davisBicycle_sub.jpg
      - .. image:: figures/physicalparameters/gyroBicycle_sub.jpg

-.. todo:: switch out the pista picture for the better one and take a better of the davis bike
+.. todo:: take a better photo of the davis bike

 .. _secAccuracy:

 Accuracy
 --------

+.. todo:: Should I remove all of the sigma equations (accuracy calculations) and just note that they were taken into account with the uncertainties software package...or add the currently missing sigmas?

 I have attempted to report the accuracy of the measurements of the parameters.
 Following the footsteps of [Roland1971]_ I used error propagation theory to